RelativeMedia/sails-PassportLocalMongoExample/README.md

 - username
 - password

+You should get a json response of "Login Successful"

 then again try to access via GET '/user'.
 You should get a JSON response of the users in the database (in this example, only one.)